Canadian Citizenship and Immigration Services Terms & Conditions

 - Refund policy

 5.3.
-In the event of submission by the RCIC and refusal of the Canadian government of the application, the client shall receive a 10% refund of money paid in Step 2, visa purchase, as liquidated damages.
+In the event of refusal from the Canadian Government, the client shall receive a partial refund of 10% of the fee paid for the visa program paid in Step 2, as liquidated damages.

 - Disclaimer of Warranties